COVID-19 and Pregnancy - An Update for our Patients

 Tour of labor/delivery and postpartum

-Join us for a free tour of the labor/delivery and postpartum areas of the women's pavilion.
-We offer tours every Wednesday evening of the month at 6:00 p.m., starting at the information desk in the first floor lobby of the women's pavilion.
+During the COVID-19 event the tours will be virtual.
+Join us for a free virtual tour of labor/delivery and postpartum areas of the women's pavilion.
+We offer virtual tours every Wednesday evening of the month at 6:00 pm.
+Please reserve your spot by clicking the registration button.
+The morning of the tour you will receive a WebEx invitation to the email address you submit.

 Childbirth preparation classes